White Papers

 Creativity is the New Literacy: The Benefits of Libraries for Communities & The Role of Music

-This white paper maps out how a library as a public space or place operates in many ways within a community.
-It examines the role libraries have in the production of social well-being and in building a sense of community.
+This white paper maps out how a library, as a public space or place, operates in many ways within a community.
+It examines the role libraries have in producing social well-being and building a sense of community.
 It considers the educational, cultural, and economic roles of public libraries.
-It explores the existing and possible ways in which music — especially hands-on musical play — can play a significant role.
+It explores the existing and possible ways in which music—especially hands-on musical play—can play a significant role.

 Beating the Drum for Equality: The Role of Music in Accessibility, Inclusion and Disability Justice

-Studies that investigate the impact of music on adults and children with various developmental, intellectual, and physical disabilities are plenty – and growing in number – so it should be no surprise that their findings suggest that playing outdoor musical instruments can have significant benefits for those living with these.
+Numerous studies have been conducted to investigate the impact of music on adults and children with various developmental, intellectual, and physical disabilities.
+These studies suggest that playing outdoor musical instruments can have significant benefits for those living with such disabilities.
+It is no surprise that the number of such studies is growing, given the positive outcomes they reveal.

 This White Paper explores the benefits of music and outdoor musical instruments for individuals with various developmental, physical, and intellectual disabilities and their role in creating more inclusive, accessible, and universally designed spaces.